Novel one-shot inner bounds for unassisted fully quantum channels via rate splitting: Quantum Rate Splitting I

-From the above discussion it is clear that a simple encoding-decoding strategy is as follows : Alice\sub{0} uses a code of rate $I(U^{\theta}:B)$ regarding Alice\sub{1} as noise and Alice\sub{1} uses a code of rate $I(V^{\theta}:B U^{\theta})$ regarding Alice\sub{0} as side information at the receiver.
-Bob decodes via successive cancellation.
-Finally, one can show that $(I(U^{\theta}:B),I(V^{\theta}:B U^{\theta}))$ is a continuous function in $\theta\in [0,1]$ and traces out the straight line joining the points $(0,I(A:B))$ and $(I(A:B),0)$ due to the chain rule of mutual information with equality.
-With this construction in hand, one can design an encoding and decoding scheme for the classical MAC without appealing to time sharing or jointly typical simultaneous decoding.
+From the above discussion it is clear that a simple encoding-decoding strategy is as follows: \begin{enumerate} \item Alice is split into Alice\sub{0} and Alice\sub{1}. \item Alice\sub{0} uses a code of rate $I(U^{\theta}:B)$ regarding Alice\sub{1} as noise and Alice\sub{1} uses a code of rate $I(V^{\theta}:B U^{\theta})$ regarding Alice\sub{0} as side information at the receiver. \item Bob decodes via successive cancellation. \item Finally, one can show that $(I(U^{\theta}:B),I(V^{\theta}:B U^{\theta}))$ is a continuous function in $\theta\in [0,1]$ and so the ordered pair traces out the straight line joining the points $(0,I(A:B))$ and $(I(A:B),0)$ due to the chain rule of mutual information with equality. \end{enumerate} With this construction in hand, one can design an encoding and decoding scheme for the classical MAC without appealing to time sharing or jointly typical simultaneous decoding.
 Firstly, split Alice into the two users Alice\sub{0} and Alice\sub{1} by the construction above.
-Then Charlie does a successive cancellation decoding for this $3$ sender MAC: first decode Alice\sub{0}'s message treating the other senders as noise, then decode Bob's message regarding Alice\sub{0}'s message as side information and Alice\sub{1} as noise, and finally decode Alice\sub{1}'s message regarding Bob's and Alice\sub{0}'s message as side information.
-Thus three point to point channel decodings are done by Charlie in order to decode the sent messages at the rate triple $(I(U^{\theta}:C),I(C:B U^{\theta}),I(V^{\theta}:C B U^{\theta}))$.
+Then Charlie does a successive cancellation decoding for this $3$ sender MAC with senders Alice\sub{0}, Bob and Alice\sub{1}: first decode Alice\sub{0}'s message treating the other senders as noise, then decode Bob's message regarding Alice\sub{0}'s message as side information and Alice\sub{1} as noise, and finally, decode Alice\sub{1}'s message regarding Bob's and Alice\sub{0}'s message as side information.
+Thus three point-to-point channel decodings are done by Charlie in order to decode the sent messages at the rate triple $(I(U^{\theta}:C),I(C:B U^{\theta}),I(V^{\theta}:C B U^{\theta}))$.
 Notice that, all points in the dominant face of the achievable region in Figure~\ref{fig:MACregion} can be achieved in this way due to continuity as $\theta$ varies from $0$ to $1$.
-Also observe that the split of Alice depends on $\theta$.
+Also, observe that the split of Alice depends on $\theta$.

 The triple $(f,P^{\theta}_U,P^{\theta}_V)$ with respect to the distribution $P_A$ is called a split of $P_A$.
 That such a triple exists is given by the following fact: